JonathanEMillar/jemillar.io/src/content/pages/about.md

 ---
 ## Dr Jonathan Millar

-I serve as Chief of Staff at the [Learning Model of Life](https://lml.ac.uk/), The University of Edinburgh and am a Senior Clinical Research Fellow at the University's Baillie-Gifford Pandemic Science Hub and of the Generative AI Lab.
+I am a Senior Clinical Research Fellow at the University of Edinburgh's [Baillie-Gifford Pandemic Science Hub](https://psh.ac.uk) and a [Generative AI Lab](https://gail.ed.ac.uk) Fellow.
 I practice clinical medicine as an Honorary Consultant in Intensive Care Medicine at the Queen Elizabeth University Hospital Glasgow.
 My career spans the realms of clinical practice, cutting-edge research, and technological innovation, driven by a passion for improving patient outcomes in critical care.

-## Learning Model of Life

-Founded in 2024, the Learning Model of Life is a cross-college initiative of The University of Edinburgh.
-It is a constituent of the University's Generative AI Lab (GAIL) and is supported by [EPCC](https://www.epcc.ed.ac.uk/), the UK's leading centre of Supercomputing and Data Science.
-Drawing on world-class talent from across the University, the Learning Model of Life aims to develop an autonomously-learning computational model of life.

 ## Research Focus